 Ms Esther Chang, Executive Director, Global Compact Network Singapore

 Ms Esther Chang is the Executive Director of Global Compact Network Singapore (GCNS).
 She leads GCNS initiatives to raise awareness and adoption of corporate sustainability efforts in Singapore and the region.
 She serves as the main liaison between GCNS and the United Nations Global Compact.

 Passionate about creating positive change in society and problem solving, Ms Chang has dedicated her career in the nonprofit sector and has worked for leading healthcare and education organisations, as well as grassroots NGOs in Canada and Singapore.
-She champions multilateral partnerships to responsibly invest in and develop sustainable solutions at scale.
+She champions multilateral partnerships to invest responsibly in and develop sustainable solutions at scale.
 She is an active volunteer in human rights and social welfare causes.

 Ms Chang has a B.Sc (Hons) in Life Sciences from Queen's University (Canada) and completed post-graduate studies in Fundraising and Volunteer Management (Humber College, Canada) and Sustainability Leadership (University of Cambridge, UK).
-She is CFRE certified since 2012, an internationally-recognised accreditation for philanthropic fundraising administered by CFRE International.
+She is CFRE certified since 2012, an internationally recognised accreditation for philanthropic fundraising administered by CFRE International.